DEEP-DIVE SUCCESS STORY

 3

-The California Highway Patrol operates successfully with unencrypted dispatch by having officers transmit only partial information over the radio.
-This gave decision-makers a proven alternative to point to.
+The California Highway Patrol operates statewide with unencrypted dispatch by having officers transmit only partial information over the air.
+Decision-makers had a proven, large-scale alternative to point to.

 How to use it: "CHP covers the entire state with open radios.
 They protect sensitive information through policy, not technology.
 If it works for CHP, it works for us."